JonathanBowker/data-operations-centre/time-quantity-engine/README.md

 This the process for calculating midrates and analysing buckets of Spot, Outright Forwrads and Interest Rate Differentials at 1 minute intervals:

 ## Step 1 - Spot Mid-Rate and Spread Calculation
-A median for both the bid rates and ask rates are independently calculated over a fixed time period window, then added together and divided by 2 to create the spot mid-rate.
+A median for both the bid rates and ask rates are independently calculated over a fixed time period bucket, then added together and divided by 2 to create the spot mid-rate.
 The bid and offer median rates are also subtracted to calculate the spread.
 The outright forward bid and offer median rates are also subtracted to calculate the median spread.

 **Input** - _bid, ask spot rates excluding contributions from OTCD and OTCV (OTCX is required becuase is provides calculated spot rates for the cross currencies)_

 **Output** - See table below

 ## Step 2 - Forward Point Mid-Rate and Spread Calculation
-A median for both the bid forward points and offer forward points are independently calculated over a fixed time period window, then added together and divided by 2 to create the forward point mid for each currency pair and tenor.
+A median for both the bid forward points and offer forward points are independently calculated over a fixed time period bucket, then added together and divided by 2 to create the forward point mid for each currency pair and tenor.

 **Input** - _bid, ask forward point "carry rates" excluding contributions from OTCD and OTCV (OTCX is required becuase is provides calculated spot rates for the cross currencies)_